http://www.pacific.edu/Academics/Schools-and-colleges/Gladys-L-Benerd-School-of-Education/Academics/Masters

 Credentialing and Licensing

 Credential programs may be combined with the master’s degree or the doctorate in education.
-The MA in Education, Teaching concentration, or Special Education concentration, offers programs for earning a Multiple Subject, Single Subject, in selected content areas, and Education Specialist, Mild-Moderate; Moderate/Severe Disabilities credentials.
+The MA in Education, Teaching concentration, or Special Education concentration, offers programs for earning a Multiple Subject, Single Subject (in selected content areas), and Education Specialist (Mild to Moderate Support Needs and Extensive Support Needs) credentials.
 The Counseling Psychology Concentration includes an optional track (beyond the 32 unit minimum) to become eligible for the Licensed Professional Clinical Counselor (LPCC).

 Pacific Undergraduate to Master's Pathway